-My favorite actions right now are needle-felting little gnomes while watching a show, cooking, knitting, reading, and writing.
-I can stand or sit depending on how I feel.
+My favorite actions right now are; needle-felting wee gnomes while watching a show, cooking, knitting, reading, and writing.
+I stand or sit depending on how I feel.

 Recall great memories from your life.
-Look at pictures of your happiest days and if you don’t have any pictures, close your eyes and remember moments of great delight.
-Feel all the feelings and in this place imagine what is next for you.
+Look at pictures of your happiest days, and if you don’t have any, close your eyes and remember moments of great delight.
+Feel all the feelings, and expand the memories.